francescopisu/modelsight/README.md

 Better insights into Machine Learning models performance.

-Modelsight is a collection of functions that create publication-ready graphics for the visual evaluation of your binary classifiers.
+Modelsight is a collection of functions that create publication-ready graphics for the visual evaluation of binary classifiers adhering to the scikit-learn interface.

-It is strongly oriented towards the evaluation of already fitted `ExplainableBoostingClassifier` of the [interpretml](https://github.com/interpretml/interpret) package.
+Modelsight is strongly oriented towards the evaluation of already fitted `ExplainableBoostingClassifier` of the [interpretml](https://github.com/interpretml/interpret) package.

 ## Installation
 ```console